Looking for PPP funding? Apply for your first or second PPP loan here.

 – $7,500 in cash deposits free each month

-Chase Business Complete Checking
+Chase Business Complete Banking

-You do not need a minimum deposit to open your account, and once you’re approved you’ll have access to Chase’s network of 16,000 ATMs as well as 24/7 access to your business bank account with chase.com or the Chase mobile app.
+You do not need a minimum deposit to open your account, and once you’re approved you’ll have access to Chase’s network of over 16,000 ATMs as well as 24/7 access to your business bank account with chase.com or the Chase mobile app.
 Chase charges a monthly fee, and you can get this fee waived if you maintain the minimum daily balance.

 Your Chase account will give you unlimited electronic deposits.
 You’ll also be able to make up to $5,000 in cash deposits each month without paying a standard cash deposit fee.
 Additionally, if you want to use wire payments with this account, you’ll be able to do so, but you will have to pay a standard wiring fee for any wire you send or receive.
-Your Chase Complete Business checking account will also allow you to write checks and obtain Chase Business Debit Cards, for both you and for your employees.
+Your Chase Complete Business Banking account will also allow you to write checks and obtain Chase Business Debit Cards, for both you and for your employees.

 Open a Chase Complete Account

-Bank of America Business Fundamentals Checking
+Bank of America Business Advantage Fundamentals Checking

-Like the Chase Complete account, the Bank of America Business Fundamentals Checking account is very popular, especially with business owners who already bank with BofA.
+Like the Chase Complete account, the Bank of America Business Advantage Fundamentals Checking account is very popular, especially with business owners who already bank with BofA.
 To open a Business Fundamentals Checking account, you can apply online, call Bank of America’s service line, or visit one of the 4,600 BofA financial centers around the U.S.

 • Maintain an average monthly balance of $5,000 or more

-Additionally, the Business Fundamentals Checking account gives you 200 free transactions per month, as well as up to $7,500 in cash deposits.
+Additionally, the Business Advantage Fundamentals Checking account gives you 200 free transactions per month, as well as up to $7,500 in cash deposits.
 After your free transactions, you’ll pay $0.45 per transaction and $0.30 for every $100 for cash deposits.
 Bank of America does not charge a fee for electronic deposits.
-Like with the Chase Complete account, this BofA account will allow you to send and receive wire transfers, but again, you’ll have to pay a standard wiring fee ($15 incoming, $30 outgoing for domestic transfers).
-Furthermore, the Bank of America Business Fundamentals Checking account will grant you access to over 16,000 ATMs nationwide, as well as online and mobile banking.
-You will also be able to write checks and get business and employee chip-enabled debit cards.

 As you can see, there are many similarities between these two basic business checking accounts.
 Bank of America offers more free transactions (2x the amount of Chase) and cash deposits.
 If you go over your free monthly transactions, however, you’ll pay more per transaction with Bank of America than you will with Chase.

-In addition, although Bank of America’s monthly fee is higher than Chase’s monthly fee with paperless statements, BofA offers not one, but four different ways to have the fee waived.
-Bank of America also lets you completely apply for their Business Fundamentals Checking account online.
+In addition, although Bank of America’s monthly fee is higher than Chase’s monthly fee with paperless statements, BofA offers not one, but three different ways to have the fee waived.
+Bank of America also lets you completely apply for their Business Advantage Fundamentals Checking account online.
 With Chase, on the other hand, you’ll also receive 24/7 customer service, the ability to connect your account with some of the best business credit cards on the market, and the option to upgrade to either of their mid-tier accounts as your business grows.

 All of this being said, either of these business checking accounts make a great option for small businesses that want low fees, accessibility, and flexibility with their bank account.